Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 Potential Risks and Safety Precautions

 Most methods discussed above to induce periods are safe.
 If you are using herbal supplements, use them with caution.
-Herbal supplements are not regulated by the FDA, so buy them from reputable sources to ensure quality and safety.
-Avoid them if you have known allergies to herbs, foods, or supplements.
-Other precautions to follow while taking treatments to induce periods is as follows:
+The FDA does not regulate herbal supplements, so buy them from reputable sources to ensure quality and safety.

 • Side Effects: Medications used to induce periods, such as hormonal pills, can cause side effects like nausea, vaginal bleeding, headaches, and mood swings.